The Corporate Governance Review: Portugal

 iv Takeover defences

-Companies usually include defensive mechanisms in their by-laws against takeovers, such as the granting of pre-emption rights to the existing shareholders, the requirement for the company's consent to a transfer of shares and limitations to voting rights.
+Companies usually include defensive mechanisms against takeovers in their by-laws, such as the granting of pre-emption rights to existing shareholders, the requirement for the company's consent to a transfer of shares and limitations to voting rights.

-For listed companies, the PSC provides for a type of board neutrality rule pursuant to which, as from the moment the board of directors is aware of a decision to launch a takeover bid over more than one-third of a specific category of the company's share capital, and until the conclusion or prior to the ending of the takeover process, the board of directors cannot take any decisions outside the normal management of the company that may significantly impact the purposes of the bidder.
-This rule can, however, be bypassed by a decision of the shareholders' general meeting expressly convened with the purpose to decide on such actions and approved by two-thirds of votes issued.
-More importantly, this rule is not applicable to Portuguese companies if an offer is made by a company from a foreign country where such board neutrality rule is not in force.
+For listed companies, the PSC provides for a type of board neutrality rule pursuant to which, as of the moment the board of directors is aware of a decision to launch a takeover bid over more than one-third of a specific category of the company's share capital, and until the conclusion or prior to the ending of the takeover process, the board of directors cannot make any decisions outside the normal management of the company that may significantly affect the purposes of the bidder.
+This rule can be bypassed, however, by a decision of the shareholders' general meeting expressly convened for the purpose of deciding on such actions and approved by two-thirds of votes issued.
+More importantly, this rule is not applicable to Portuguese companies if an offer is made by a company from a foreign country where the board neutrality rule is not in force.

 Breakthrough rules of sorts also exist, allowing Portuguese companies to choose to provide in their by-laws that restrictions (whether arising from the by-laws or shareholders' agreements) applicable to the transfer of securities and to the exercise of voting rights in the company are suspended regarding a takeover bid, and that if the bidder acquires more than 75 per cent of the company's share capital with voting rights following the takeover, any of those limitations to the transfer of securities and the exercise of voting rights cease to apply to the bidder.
-These limitations, if adopted, are valid for an 18-month period and need to be subsequently renewed by a decision of the shareholders' general meeting.
-Failure to adopt this provision ensures that the by-laws of companies cannot require that any decision to change or eliminate restrictions to the sale of securities or the exercise of voting rights must be approved by a majority of more than 75 per cent of issued votes.
+These limitations, if adopted, are valid for 18 months and need to be renewed subsequently by a decision of the shareholders' general meeting.
+Failure to adopt this provision ensures that the by-laws of a company cannot require that any decision to change or eliminate restrictions to the sale of securities or the exercise of voting rights must be approved by a majority of more than 75 per cent of issued votes.

-With Decree-Law No. 20/2016, of 20 April, financial institutions (other than savings banks and mutual agricultural credit banks) are required to decide on the maintenance of any voting rights limitations included in their by-laws every five years, the decision to be made by simple majority if proposed by the board of directors.
-Failure to take that decision until the end of each five-year period renders the limitation null and void.
+Pursuant to Decree-Law No. 20/2016, of 20 April, financial institutions (other than savings banks and mutual agricultural credit banks) are required to decide on the maintenance of any voting rights limitations included in their by-laws every five years.
+This decision can be made by a simple majority if proposed by the board of directors.
+Failure to make this decision until the end of each five-year period renders the limitation null and void.

-In addition, the PSC also requires that any shareholder agreement in respect of listed companies that aims to ensure or prevent the success of a takeover bid is disclosed to CMVM – failure to do so renders any decision approved with the votes issued in execution of such agreements null and void.
+The PSC also requires that any shareholder agreement in respect of listed companies that aims to ensure or prevent the success of a takeover bid is disclosed to the CMVM.
+Failure to do so renders any decision approved with the votes issued in execution of such agreements null and void.

-Moreover, the PSC also requires that the board of directors issues a report (to be made available to the public) upon receiving a takeover bid stating the board of directors' assessment (duly justified and impartial) of such offer, including information about any negative votes in said report, but does not limit the board of directors from searching for another investor (in fact, it expressly acknowledges such).
+Moreover, the PSC requires that the board of directors issues a report (to be made available to the public) on receiving a takeover bid stating the board of directors' assessment (duly justified and impartial) of the offer, including information about any negative votes in the report, but does not limit the board of directors from searching for another investor (in fact, it expressly acknowledges this).

-Staggered boards (i.e., boards where the directors are appointed to different terms of office) are not common, since the board of directors is generally appointed as whole and, for some scholars, directors cannot be appointed to a term exceeding the term of the board of directors, and shareholders have full control over the possibility to dismiss at all time the members of the board of directors.
+Staggered boards (i.e., when directors are appointed for different terms of office) are not common, since the board of directors is generally appointed as a whole.
+For some scholars, directors cannot be appointed to a term exceeding the term of the board of directors, and shareholders have full control over the possibility to dismiss the members of the board of directors at any time.

 v Contact with shareholders